Old San Juan 101 – Basic Info to Know Before You Go

 Here are some basics to consider before you get started.

 You will be walking around an old city in the tropics – it is very hot and usually humid.
 Wear sun screen and a hat!
 You may even consider carrying an umbrella for shade.
 Bring water, or plan to stop often to make sure that you stay hydrated.
 This city is on a hill – so you will be walking uphill and downhill throughout your visit.
+El Morro is at the top of the hill, the cruise ship docks and visitors center is at the bottom.
 Also, many of the streets are cobblestone, and the sidewalks are uneven, so wear comfortable, sturdy shoes.
+The whole area is historic, so don’t expect a ton of ADA compliance.

-Old San Juan is considered to be a generally “safe” place to walk around.
-You will notice a large Police presence.
-They’re there to help you feel safe, not because of any particular recent "problem".
+Old San Juan is considered to be a “safe” place to walk around.
+You may notice a Police presence.
+They’re there to help you feel safe, not because of any particular "problem".
 This bilingual Police force (specially trained for the Old San Juan tourist area) will also help guide you on your way.
 If you’re lost or need directions, just ask.
 At night, you have to use common sense, but if you stay in the tourist areas, all is well.

 Inexpensive parking is available in Old San Juan, luckily in easy to get to locations.
-There are 2 parking decks on the south side of the city – on Recinto Sur.
-There is also a parking lot past these decks, at La Puntilla (this is very inexpensive).
+Don’t park on the streets- that is reserved for resident permits (you will get a ticket).
+There are 2 parking decks on the south side of the city – on Recinto Sur (Dona Fela and Covandongo).
+There is also a parking lot just up the road past these decks, at La Puntilla (this is very inexpensive).
 The parking deck on the North shore of Old San Juan is under the Ballaja building, just off of Norzagaray Street.
 It is a smaller lot, and the only one on that side of the city.
 They are open 24 hours.

-There are weekly activities in Old San Juan that are nice to see – usually something going on (especially on weekends).
+There are usually some music/dance activities going on in Old San Juan that are nice to see – usually something going on (especially on weekends).
 On days when the cruise ships come into port, many artisans also set up tables in the area around La Casita.
 As an FYI – some museums are closed on Sundays and Mondays, check their hours of operation.

 Cruise ships come into Old San Juan about 3-5 times a week, and always on Sundays.
 The city gets busier with all those people, but it also comes alive.
 More artisans will have tables set up, and more stores will be open.